 was completed in in 2007.
 Glasgow Harbour phase 2

-is currently under construction and further phases will follow.
+is partially complete and further phases will follow.

 Plans are now being developed for retail and

 leisure facilities at Glasgow Harbour.

 commercial district is now serviced and ready to be developed.